 Maryland Heights, MO 63043

 Check-In and Bike Loading

 When you check in, we’ll give you a parking pass and direct you to the bike truck.
-If you elected to collect your RAGBRAI packet at check-in, you’ll receive that as well.
-The staff will then securely load your bike and wrap it for transport with a moving blanket.
+The staff will then load your bike and wrap it for transport with a moving blanket.
 Pedals MUST be removed before your bike can be loaded.
 Please remove your pedals BEFORE you arrive to check in your bike because some pedals are on so tight that a bike shop has to remove them, and we will not have a mechanic or tools there to assist you.
 Be sure to bring tools for this and pack them in your luggage so that you can replace them when we arrive in the start town and remove them again at the end town.
 Please feel free to bring more padding or protection if you do not think that one moving blanket will be safe enough.
 If your bike is already in a case, you may leave it in the case and place the case on the truck.
 We will transport the case with us all the way to the ending point where you can place your bike back into it for transport back on our truck.
 To avoid damage to your bike and belongings, please be sure to remove sensitive or fragile items beforehand, including pedals, bike bags, cycle computers, mirrors and anything else which takes up more room than the normal bike frame or that may be easily damaged.
-Padre’s is not responsible for delicate items left on a bike.
+Padre’s is not responsible for items left on a bike.
 Pack these items with your baggage; do not leave them hanging on your bike.
 Rear racks do not need to be removed, nor do your handle bars need to be turned.
 Again, please be sure to bring tools to replace the items you have removed when we arrive in the start town, as we have very limited tools and may not have what you need.

 Free Long-Term Parking